-Birmingham in Alabama was one of the most segregated cities in the USA in 1963.
-In May that year thousands of black schoolchildren responded to a call from Martin Luther King to protest against segregation at the height of racial tensions.
+Birmingham Alabama was one of the most segregated cities in the USA in 1963.
+In May that year thousands of black schoolchildren responded to a call from Martin Luther King to protest against segregation at the height of the civil rights movement.
 It became known as the Children's Crusade.

-Gwendolyn Webb was 14 years old at the time and took part.
-Listen to her story.
+Gwendolyn Webb was 14 years old at the time.
+In 2013 she spoke to Ashley Byrne about her experiences.

 Photo: African American children are attacked by dogs and water cannons during a protest against segregation in May 1963 in Birmingham, Alabama.
 (Credit: Michael Ochs Archives/Getty Images)